Taking prototype into production

 Have you calculated ROI?

 This ties into the following bullet point on technical feasibility.
-For this product and MVP to make sense, you should have proven ROI and product need from your customers.
+For this product and MVP to make sense, you should have proven ROI and product needs from your customers.
 ROI= Market Need / Efforts Invested

 Have you thought about technical feasibility for the next phase?